allenday/nanostream-dataflow/README.md

 # specify mode of data processing (species, resistance_genes)
 PROCESSING_MODE=resistance_genes

-# PubSub subscription name from step 4
+# PubSub subscription defined above
 INPUT_PUBSUB=projects/upwork-nano-stream/subscriptions/resistant_fastq_paths_emitter_x1_subscription_1

 # size of the window (in wallclock seconds) in which FastQ records will be collected for alignment